MordragT/type-down/docs/src/guide/quickstart.md

 ## Embedding

-### Prequisites
+### Prerequisites

-- Rust Nightly with Cargo.
+- Rust Nightly with Cargo

-To embed TypeDown into your existing Rust project either run the following command, or add it by hand to your `Cargo.toml` file.
+To integrate TypeDown into your existing Rust project, either run the command below or manually add it to your `Cargo.toml` file:

 ::: code-group